Chart Color Schemes

 Educational outcomes in Bendigo Surrounds - North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Bendigo Surrounds - North has five schools with a combined enrollment of 109 students, serving distinct age groups with balanced educational opportunities (ICSEA: 984).
-School capacity is limited locally at 1.9 places per 100 residents compared to the regional average of 7.4, leading many families to travel for schooling.
+Bendigo Surrounds - North has five schools with a combined enrollment of 109 students, operating under typical Australian school conditions (ICSEA: 984).
+It offers balanced educational opportunities with four primary and one secondary school serving distinct age groups.
+School capacity is limited at 1.9 places per 100 residents compared to the regional average of 7.4, leading many families to travel for schooling.

 Frequently Asked Questions - Education